etingof/talks/devconf-ironic-and-edgy/source/index.rst

   transferred from the network server up to system memory where it receives control.

-  Any malfunction along the way leads to boot failure which is hard to analyze unless one has console access to the system.
+  A packet loss along the way leads to boot failure which is hard to analyze unless one has console access to the system.

 The history of network booting